Aerobreaker/Aerobreaker/README.md

 - 👋 Hi, I’m @Aerobreaker
 - 👀 I’m interested in just programming, honestly.
 Anything I can get an idea for
-- 🌱 I’m currently learning Java, C#, Unity
+- 🌱 I’m currently learning Zig
 - 💞️ I’m looking to collaborate on pretty much anything
 - 📫 How to reach me: